ycm-core/lsp-examples/README.md

 * **NOTE**: YCM will regard the path of `.ycm_extra_conf.py` as root path of project folder.
 So please make sure you put your `.ycm_extra_conf.py` at right place (root of current project)

+# Configuration

+The `g:ycm_language_server` option is used to tell YCM (strictly, ycmd) to use its 'generic' language server completer.
+It's a list of dictionaries with the following keys:

+* 'name' (string): Name of the language server
+* 'filetypes' (list): List of Vim filetypes to use this language server for
+* 'cmdline' (list): List of words forming a command line to execute.
+Note:
+  *must* be a list, even if it has only one element (such as `[ 'executable' ]`.
+* 'project_root_files' (list, optional): List of filename to search for when trying to determine the 'root' of the project.
+THis is useful for languages or language servers which don't automatically detect the 'workspace' root.

+For full documentation, please see the YouCompleteMe docs.

 # Purescript